The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Costa Rica: Natalie Ewing of Costa Rica Expeditions.

 Thinking that you can book a week at one of the high-end beach resorts in the northwest and take day-trips to see the rain forest.
 Costa Rica’s rain forests are farther down the Pacific coast and across the country on the Caribbean side.
 The beaches closest to them often have rough surf or steep approaches, and the resorts there tend to have fewer bells and whistles.
 Consider your priorities when choosing a beach resort, and keep in mind that covering even short distances in Costa Rica can be grueling (dirt roads) and expensive (internal flights aren’t cheap).

-Share a meal with former president and Nobel laureate Oscar Arias, either in a restaurant or at Michael Kaye’s home.
+Share a meal with former president and Nobel laureate Oscar Arias.
 Learn how he brokered the peace agreement ending the Nicaraguan civil war, as well as his simple idea for reducing the civil wars taking place today.
 (Don Oscar travels frequently and unpredictably in his work; we refund clients’ money if he has to cancel at the last minute.)

 Coffee.
 Café Britt is the best known of the many brands of premium beans available throughout the country.
 Britt is cheapest at its roasting facility in Mercedes Norte de Heredia, which has a restaurant where you can try different varieties and blends.
 A few tips: Don’t buy dark roast, which is used to disguise bean defects with a burned taste.
 To decide which variety or blend is best, let the cups cool to room temperature before tasting: Good coffee holds its flavor even when stale.